reset2000/ABMTrafSimCA/README.md

 Krzysztof Małecki<br>
 krzysztof.malecki@zut.edu.pl
 # Licenses
-ABMTrafSimCA was created using GPL v.3.0 license (see <a href="./LICENSE">LICENSE.TXT</a>).
+ABMTrafSimCA was created using GPL v.3.0 license (see <a href="./LICENSE" target="_blank">LICENSE.TXT</a>).
-Qt library is also avaliable under the same <a href="https://doc.qt.io/qt-6/gpl.html">GPL version 3</a> license.
+Qt library is also avaliable under the same <a href="https://doc.qt.io/qt-6/gpl.html" target="_blank">GPL version 3</a> license.
-Eigen package, which was used in this application, is avaliable under <a href="https://www.mozilla.org/en-US/MPL/2.0/">MPL2</a> license.
+Eigen package, which was used in this application, is avaliable under <a href="https://www.mozilla.org/en-US/MPL/2.0/" target="_blank">MPL2</a> license.
 # Version history
 - 1.0.0 – implementation of console-based traffic simulator
   - 2.0.0 – first version of basic UI created in Qt